Last Updated: January 11, 2023

 - Exchanging Bitcoin for fiat currency is exempt from VAT in Ireland.

-- There are two licensed cryptocurrency banks in Switzerland.
+- Switzerland has two licensed cryptocurrency banks.

 - The first Bitcoin ATM in Europe was installed in Bratislava, Slovakia.